blackfengx/reel-review/journals/bradley_daniels.md

 I wrote a unit test today that ensures that the token is received and returns a "200" status code.
 Then I decided to further research the depth of how unit tests completely run.
 After that our group purged the rest of the console errors, gearing up for deployment tomorrow.

 # **March 7th, 2023:**
+Today we began deployment and have been following the CI/CD recording on Slack along with the CapRover docs.
+We also edited our gitlab yaml file, made different caprover apps and more.

+# **March 8th, 2023:**
+Today we continued deployment and the day was frequented with trips to the instructors room.
+By the end of the day we managed to get the website semi-up-and-running, and hopefully we will be able to finish tomorrow.

+# **March 9th, 2023:**
+Today we were able to completely deploy and make sure that bugs dont arise during the host change.